solidusio/solidus_paypal_braintree/README.md

 `solidus_paypal_braintree` is an extension that adds support for using [Braintree](https://www.braintreepayments.com) as a payment source in your [Solidus](https://solidus.io/) store.
 It supports Apple Pay, PayPal, and credit card transactions.

+🚧 This extension is currently only compatible with the legacy `solidus_frontend`.

 Installation
 ------------